Hotsheetiq/chat-5.0-review-ai-chat/REQUEST_HISTORY.md

 log #204 – August 08, 2025
 📝 Request: 📞 LIVE CALL - GENERAL: my address is 789 pine street, bob wilson, 555-9999
 ✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
 Caller said: 'my address is 789 pine street, bob wilson, 555-9999'.
 System operational with auto-response generation and logging.

+log #205 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: hi chris, i'm calling because i live in 25, western avenue. ...
+✅ Resolution: ✅ CALL LOG: Chris processed general call from Anonymous.
+Caller said: 'hi chris, i'm calling because i live in 25, western avenue. the lincoln let paint inspector was supposed to come but she didn't show up.'.
+System operational with auto-response generation and logging.

+log #206 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: well, how do you know who's calling? this is take my informa...
+✅ Resolution: ✅ CALL LOG: Chris processed general call from Anonymous.
+Caller said: 'well, how do you know who's calling? this is take my information.'.
+System operational with auto-response generation and logging.

+log #207 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: quite interest for it when i called originally.
+✅ Resolution: ✅ CALL LOG: Chris processed general call from Anonymous.
+Caller said: 'quite interest for it when i called originally.'.
+System operational with auto-response generation and logging.

+log #208 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: i have no heat in my apartment at 123 main street unit 4b
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'i have no heat in my apartment at 123 main street unit 4b'.
+System operational with auto-response generation and logging.

+log #209 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: my name is john smith and my number is 555-1234
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'my name is john smith and my number is 555-1234'.
+System operational with auto-response generation and logging.

+log #210 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: my kitchen sink is leaking
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'my kitchen sink is leaking'.
+System operational with auto-response generation and logging.

+log #211 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: i'm at 456 oak ave, my name is jane doe, 555-5678
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'i'm at 456 oak ave, my name is jane doe, 555-5678'.
+System operational with auto-response generation and logging.

+log #212 – August 08, 2025
+📝 Request: 📞 LIVE CALL - MAINTENANCE: i have an urgent electrical problem
+✅ Resolution: ✅ CALL LOG: Chris processed maintenance call from +15551234567.
+Caller said: 'i have an urgent electrical problem'.
+System operational with auto-response generation and logging.

+log #213 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: the outlet is sparking. this is urgent!
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'the outlet is sparking. this is urgent!'.
+System operational with auto-response generation and logging.

+log #214 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: my address is 789 pine street, bob wilson, 555-9999
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'my address is 789 pine street, bob wilson, 555-9999'.
+System operational with auto-response generation and logging.